 Yes.
 KPI invests in high-quality video and audio capture of the storytellers who have given their permission to be recorded.
-The documentation of the event is intended to be part of KPI’s Womxn’s Voices of the Southwest online archive, the Motherfield LIVE podcast, to extend the audience, and help with community-building for mothers online.
+The documentation of the event is intended to be part of KPI’s Womxn’s Voices of the Southwest online archive, the Motherfield LIVE podcast, to extend the audience, and help community-building for mothers online.

 Q: Can I have access to the recording for my personal use?